Former Broncos QB: Why Denver Won’t Make the Playoffs

 The quarterback competition between Teddy Bridgewater and Drew Lock dominated headlines this offseason.
-Yet Simms believes this Broncos unit are capable of their own waves, earmarking them as of the NFL’s “under the radar teams.”
+Yet Simms believes this Broncos unit is capable of making its own waves, earmarking them as of the NFL’s “under the radar teams.”

 Offensive Riches vs. Defensive Questions

 “The offense is legit, they finally got the offensive line figured out.
 Javonte Williams is the real deal.
 When you go through the receiving core, what?!
 I mean, it’s up there with anybody in football with a healthy Courtland Sutton.
-Let’s not forget Noah Fans is really damn good too in the pass game.
+Let’s not forget Noah Fans is really damn good too in the pass game,” he said.

 “The defense is where [the team] is questioned.
 We know Vic Fangio is awesome, we do know that.
 They got Kyle Fuller from the Bears, Ronald Darby, I think the secondary will be improved.
 You’ve got Chubb and Von on the edge, it looks like they’re going to be 100% healthy.
 The question on the defense is the defensive tackles maybe, the interior part of the defense is the one thing you’ve got to look at.”